chamlin/logalyzer/README.md

 Requires only basic install.

-Run, and options will be shown.
+Run logalyzer.pl and options will be shown.

 ### plots